Consider ideas of how to use and share this video!

 We are pleased to announce the appointment of Jim Gandorf as CLC’s new CEO & Executive Director.
 Gandorf was selected following an extensive executive search process, and he joined the staff in early March 2015.
 Learn More about Jim

 Starting with the upcoming Spring 2015 issue, CLC’s quarterly Bulletin newsletter will be transitioning to an all-online format, accessible on both your computer and mobile devices.
 The updated format will feature extended content, full-color graphics, and a searchable online archive (for the Spring 2015 and subsequent issues).
 The first issue will be emailed to all active CLC members in early April.

 This latest offering in the CLC Bookstore offers a glimpse into the early play activities and programs in hospitals, and the women who led the way.
 Visit Bookstore

 The Professional Resources Committee has added a new PowerPoint presentation to a growing list of customizable templates available in the Resource Library – Child Life Tool Kit to help members educate families and multidisciplinary team members.
 The All About Radiation Oncology presentation is designed to help prepare school-aged children and adolescents for their experience in the Radiation Oncology department.
 To download, visit Resource Library - Child Life Tool Kit

-The Psychosocial Risk Assessment in Pediatrics (PRAP), a validated screening tool designed to assess pediatric patients' risk for experiencing elevated distress during health care encounters, is now available for purchase at a special introductory price.
+The Psychosocial Risk Assessment in Pediatrics (PRAP), a validated screening tool designed to assess pediatric patients' risk for experiencing elevated distress during health care encounters, is now available for purchase.
 To learn more about the PRAP, including an introductory webinar, video demonstrations, pricing and testimonials, please visit the CLC Bookstore.